 Adopt-a-Pipeline surveillance team members share their findings through photographs and short written reports on an encrypted platform.
 We have a number of people going out, but always need more.
 It is a great way to get outside into the natural world and feel like you are making a difference.

 is a grassroots, collaborative, volunteer network aiming to protect birds along the proposed TransMountain pipeline Expansion route.
 Our nest-finding and documentation of Anna's Hummingbird nests has successfully stopped Trans Mountain's destructive work alongside the Brunette River Conservation Area.

 We have recently received and responded to requests from across the province to expand our network into Stó:lō, Nlaka'pamux, and Secwepemc lands & waters.
 The CNFN has so far been centered on the unceded lands and waters of the Tsleil-Waututh, Qayqayt, Musqueam, Katzie, Kwikwitlem, Kwantlen & Squamish (so called Burnaby, Coquitlam, Surrey, New Westminster).

 Want to be a climber or deliver food or supplies to our TREE SITTERS?

-Once you fill in your form and contact us, we can arrange to take you in and show you the ropes (literally!) if you can't make it to one of the tours going on Saturdays.
-Training for climbers happens pretty often, and does not required previous climbing experience, although it IS helpful.
+Once you fill in your form and contact us, you will be invited to join us on a Saturday tour to the tree-sit (see Events page) where we can arrange to show you the ropes (literally!)
+If Saturdays don't work for you please let us know and we will make other arrangements to suit your schedule.
+Training for climbers happens pretty often, and does not require previous climbing experience, although it IS helpful.